 - Grantor retained annuity trusts.
 Grantor retained annuity trusts (or GRATs) provide a tax-preferred means of transferring assets to your heirs beginning during life.
 The GRAT pays you a percentage as an annuity payment each year and the assets in the GRAT pass to your heirs (with either low or no gift tax liability).

-Why Retain an Experienced Telford, PA Estate Planning and Administration Lawyer?
+Why Retain an Experienced Estate Planning and Administration Lawyer in Telford, PA?

 - Preventing conflict among your heirs after your death,